Robert Walls: Victoria State Representative Side

-Walls returned for one last coaching role, in 1999 he coached Victoria in the state's last ever State Representative game.
-AFL administrators abandoned state of origin of football as the competition had become a national game with five of the main states fielding teams in the competition, and the risk of injury to players in state representative games became too risky for clubs to warrant their support as well.
+Walls returned for one last coaching role: in 1999, he coached Victoria in the state's last-ever non-charity State Representative game.
+AFL administrators subsequently abandoned state of origin of football (outside of charity games), as the competition had become a national game with five of the main states fielding teams in the competition, and the risk of injury to players in state representative games became too risky for clubs to warrant their support as well.

 Post-football career

 Media

 At the end of his coaching career, Walls was immediately in demand as a football commentator.
-He became a columnist for The Age in Melbourne (a role he continues to fill), and joined the Seven Network providing special comments during AFL matches.
-Later he replaced Malcolm Blight on the football discussion show Talking Footy.
+He became a columnist for The Age in Melbourne in 1998, retiring at the end of the 2018 season.
+He joined the Seven Network in 1998, providing special comments during AFL matches.
+Later, he replaced Malcolm Blight on the football discussion show Talking Footy in 2001.

-When Seven lost the broadcast rights for AFL matches at the end of 2001, Walls was recruited by both Network Ten and the now defunct AFL-dedicated Fox Footy pay television channel.
-He provided special comments during match broadcasts, and was a member of Fox Footy's On the Couch with Gerard Healy and Mike Sheahan from 2002 until 2008.
-He then switched to the One HD Monday night program with Stephen Quartermain to co-host the new football discussion show One Week at a Time.
-He also commentated for radio station 3AW.
+When Seven lost the broadcast rights for AFL matches at the end of 2001, Walls was recruited by both Network Ten and the now-defunct AFL-dedicated Fox Footy Channel pay television channel (not to be conflated with its similarly named successor).
+He provided special comments during match broadcasts until 2011, and he was a member of Fox Footy's On the Couch with Gerard Healy and Mike Sheahan from 2002 until 2008.
+He then switched to the One HD Monday night program with Stephen Quartermain to co-host the new football discussion show One Week at a Time from 2009 until 2011.